 Whilst there has been an increased interest in minorities and their contribution to society, the literature on minorities and under-represented communities is still weak.
 This edited volume discusses entrepreneurship in the context of minorities and the role they play in society.

-The book looks at under-represented communities such as gay/lesbian/transsexuals, disadvantaged, ethnic minority, religious entrepreneurs, medically limited, Indigenous, refugees, young/old and other socio-economic segments.
+The book looks at under-represented communities such as LGBTQ+, disadvantaged, ethnic minority, religious entrepreneurs, medically limited, indigenous, refugees, young/old and other socio-economic segments.
 It provides a holistic, comprehensive overview of how diversity in entrepreneurship facilitates increased levels of innovation.
 The book will be amongst the first to take a broad perspective of minority entrepreneurs.

 "This novel book offers the opportunity to better understand the complexity of diversity in entrepreneurship in a simple way.
 Taking into consideration the increased social challenges, the editors and authors set the foundations of further research diversity in entrepreneurship when at the same time the book collects aspects and concepts that are currently under researched by the literature.
 The book successfully investigates how entrepreneurship can overcome societal constraints and attribute value to minority groups, under represented communities, female empowerment and refugees.
 Undoubtedly, it makes sense of your reading list!" — Dr Nikolaos Apostolopoulos, Lecturer in Entrepreneurship, Plymouth Business School, University of Plymouth